Agriculture in Qatar: Pearling

 Pearling was the main source of revenue for Qatar until the discovery of oil in 1939.
 Approximately 85 pearl beds exist in Qatar's territorial waters.
 Pearling is an ancient practice in the Persian Gulf, though it is not known exactly when Arabs began diving for pearls.
 It has been suggested that the profession dates back to the Dilmun civilization in Bahrain approximately 5,000 years ago, which the inhabitants of Qatar came into contact with at the time.
 The oldest pearl found in the Qatari Peninsula was discovered in a grave at Wadi Debayan in 2022 and has been dated to c.
 4600 BCE.

-Historically, the season for pearl harvest was divided into 3 periods.
+Historically, the season for pearl harvest was divided into three periods.
 Hansiyah lasted for 40 days and commenced in mid-April.
-Ghaus Al Kebir, the primary pearl diving season, took place from May to 10 September.
+Ghaus Al-Kebir, the primary pearl diving season, took place from May to September 10.
 Lastly, Ruddah occurred from late September to early October.
 Sambuk, a type of dhow, was traditionally used for pearling trips.
 From the 18th to 20th centuries, the majority of pearls were exported to Mumbai where they would be classified and sent to European markets.
 The remaining yield would be sent to markets in Baghdad.
-The importance of the pearl in Qatar is exemplified by a quote of Mohammed bin Thani, ruler of Qatar in the late 1800s, who in 1877 was quoted as saying "We are all, from the highest to the lowest, slaves of one master: Pearl."
+The importance of the pearl in Qatar is exemplified by a quote of Mohammed bin Thani, ruler of Qatar in the late 1800s, who in 1877 was quoted as saying: "We are all, from the highest to the lowest, slaves of one master: Pearl."

 The captain of a pearling craft is called noukhadha, and is responsible for the most important tasks of a pearling trip such as managing interpersonal conflicts between the divers (al-fawwas) and the storage of pearls in the pearling vessel, which is known as al-hairat.
 There were two categories of captains: the sea-captain, noukhadha bahr, who accompanied the divers on the voyage, and the land-captain, noukhadha barr, who stayed ashore.
-The al-muqaddim is responsible for all ship operations while the al-sakuni is the driver of the ship.
+The al-muqaddim is responsible for all ship operations while the al-sakuni is the ship's helmsman.
 Slave labor was occasionally used by pearling crews.
 Divers from Persia, Baluchistan and elsewhere in Arabia were also used.
 While collecting pearls from oysters, divers would plunge to depths of 50 to 80 feet.
 This work was fraught with dangers and divers often suffered from various medical conditions.